Get legal help with your property insurance claim.

-The first thing that happens is you tell your insurance company that your property was damaged.
+The first thing that happens is you tell your insurance company that your property was damaged (aka file a property damage insurance claim).
 Most people do this with a phone call, but some insurance companies accept claims online.
 The person who answers the phone on that first call is usually just trying to get some basic information about your claim with the goal of getting your claim assigned to an adjuster.

-Once you’ve reported the claim, you’ll get a call from the assigned adjuster.
-That call should happen within a day of reporting the claim.
+Once you’ve reported the claim, you’ll receive the Florida Homeowner Bill of Rights and your provider will assign an adjuster to handle your claim.
+According to the Florida Homeowner Bill of Rights, your insurance carrier is required to acknowledge your property damage claim within 14 days of filing.
 A lot of insurance companies assign claims to two adjusters: a “desk adjuster” who might talk to you on the phone but won’t actually visit your property and a “field adjuster” who comes to your property.
 When there are two adjusters, the field adjuster tells the desk adjuster what he or she sees, and the desk adjuster makes the decision about your claim.

 What is it like working with an insurance adjuster?